DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-03-Smart_choices_not_heroic_ones.md

 Jason pulled up the voicemail, hit play.

-A woman's voice, professional and measured: "Mr. Hayes, this is Catherine Vance with the Metropolitan Safety Review Board.
+A woman's voice, professional and measured: "Mr. Chen, this is Catherine Vance with the Metropolitan Safety Review Board.
+I've tried reaching you several times this morning.
 We're conducting routine follow-up interviews with witnesses to yesterday's incident at Porter Street.
 Nothing formal, just gathering accounts for our records.
 Please call me back at your earliest convenience."

 She left a number and ended the call.

 The three of them looked at each other.

+"She's been calling all morning," Lina said slowly.
+"Those unknown numbers—that was her."

-"Routine follow-up," Milo said carefully, "doesn't usually happen this fast."
+"Routine follow-up," Milo said carefully, "doesn't usually involve calling someone three times before noon."

 "No," RAE agreed.
 "Metropolitan Safety Review Board is typically understaffed and slow to respond.
-Having someone contact witnesses within twenty-four hours suggests either exceptional efficiency or particular interest."

-"Which means?"
-Jason asked.
+This level of persistence suggests particular interest—not routine documentation."

 "Which means someone flagged the incident as unusual," Lina said.
 "Question is, are they fishing for information or do they already know something?"

 "Either way, we need to respond," Milo said.
 "Ignoring official inquiry looks suspicious.
 But Jason can't just call back blind."

-"What do you suggest?"
-Jason asked.
+Jason looked at the phone in his hand, then at his friends.
+"Okay.
+So how do we do this right?"

 "We prepare," Lina said.
-"We script your responses.
-We anticipate their questions.
-And we make sure you have backup."
+"Script your responses.
+Anticipate their questions.
+Make sure you have backup."

-"I can be monitoring through your phone," RAE offered.
+"I'll be there," RAE offered.
 "If questions stray into dangerous territory, I can alert you."

-"And I'll be physically present if possible," Lina added.
+"And I'll be there physically if possible," Lina added.
 "Moral support and witness to the conversation."

-"You think they'll let you sit in?"
-Jason asked.

-"They'll let a concerned friend wait nearby," Lina said.
-"And I'll be close enough to intervene if necessary."
+Jason nodded.
+"Good.
+Let's do this properly then."

 Milo was already typing.
 "Okay, so likely questions: What did you see?
 Where were you standing?
 What did you do?
 Why were you at the scene?
 Did you notice anything unusual about the scaffold's behavior?"

 "And my answers?"
-Jason asked.
+Jason asked, leaning forward.

 "Truthful but limited," Lina said.
 "You saw the scaffold failing.
-You were on your way home from work.
+You were on your way to grab a bite.
 You helped direct people to safety.
 You didn't notice anything unusual about the structure itself."

 "Except I did," Jason pointed out.
 "I noticed everything about it."